Braves vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have a 61.5% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Braves have an implied win probability of 60%.

-- In the 126 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 67 times (67-56-3).
+- In the 127 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 67 times (67-57-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!